ietf-wg-ohai/oblivious-http/draft-ietf-ohai-ohttp.md

 * a selected combination of KDF, identified by `kdf_id`, and AEAD, identified by `aead_id`.

-The client then constructs an Encapsulated Request, `enc_request`, from a binary encoded HTTP request, `request`, as follows:
+The client then constructs an encapsulated request, `enc_request`, from a binary encoded HTTP request, `request`, as follows:

 1. Construct a message header, `hdr`, by concatenating the values of `key_id`,